RachPras/LPC1769_USB/README.md

 # LPC1769_USB
-code for developing USBHOST storage using LPC1769 and file operation processs
+code for developing USBHOST storage using LPC1769 and file operation and data logging processs.